RichardCoffee/fluidity-theme/README.md

 #### Font Awesome

 Currently uses Font Awesome 4.7.0, with no plans to upgrade to version 5 at this time.

+#### PUC

+Release updates are handled using [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker), so everything should work the WordPress way.
+I know it says Plugin, but it works just fine for themes as well.

 ### External Files